Max Mallin QC

 Some of his recent work includes:

 - Eminent Energy v Daxin Baltic.
-Max acts for the Claimant in this Commercial Court claim for damages and declarations arising out of the supply of Naphtha to the Claimant by the Defendant.
-The Defendant alleges fraud and conspiracy.
+Max acted for the Claimant in this Commercial Court claim for damages and declarations arising out of the supply of Naphtha to the Claimant by the Defendant.
+The Defendant alleged fraud and conspiracy.
 In March 2016, Max obtained an urgent without notice injunction to prevent the Defendant from disposing of a quantity of Naphtha held at a storage facility in Latvia.
-The case will come to trial in 2017.

 - Nextam v Mughal.
 Max acted for the Claimant in his claim for breach of fiduciary duty/fraud against a former director.
 Max obtained a number of urgent interlocutory orders (including freezing and disclosure orders) before obtaining judgment for about £2 million in October 2015.
 Max also represented the Claimant in its application to commit the Defendant to prison for contempt of Court.
 Following a 4 day hearing, Whipple J committed the Defendant to prison in March 2016 EWHC 367 (QB).

 - In the matter of African Safari Club Limited (in liquidation).
-Max acts for the liquidators in this claim against ex-directors for fraud/breach of fiduciary duty and compensation under sections 212 and 214 of the Insolvency Act 1986.
-The case is set down for trial in March 2017.
+Max acted for the liquidators in this claim against ex-directors for fraud/breach of fiduciary duty and compensation under sections 212 and 214 of the Insolvency Act 1986.

 - ICF v Mistry.
 Max acted for the Claimant in this claim for damages/equitable compensation against an ex-director of the claimant company.
 Max obtained a freezing injunction on very short notice in March 2016.